willafriedman/willafriedman.github.io/README.md

 “[When Information is Not Enough: Evidence from a Centralized School Choice System](/files/guiide.pdf),” with Kehinde Ajayi and Adrienne Lucas.

-“Disruptions to Health Care Quality and Early Child Health Outcomes: Evidence from Health Worker Strikes in Kenya,” with Anthony Keats and Martin Kavao Mutua, revise and resubmit, *Journal of Health Economics*.

 “[Making Contact: Worker Assignment and National Unity](https://www.worldbank.org/en/programs/sief-trust-fund/brief/kenya-building-state-capacity-and-national-unity-with-market-design-the-problem-of-volunteer-assignment-in-kenya)," (with Guthrie Gray-Lobe and Michael Kremer)